Dauphin—Swan River—Marquette: Geography

 The riding was located in between southern and central Manitoba, west of Lake Winnipegosis and Lake Manitoba.

 History

 The electoral district was created as "Dauphin" riding in 1903 from Macdonald, Marquette and Saskatchewan (Provisional District) ridings.

 In 1983, it was renamed "Dauphin–Swan River".

 In 2004, it was renamed "Dauphin–Swan River–Marquette".

 Members of Parliament

-The riding elected the following Members of Parliament:
+The riding elected the following members of Parliament:

-Last Member of Parliament
+Last member of Parliament

 The seat was last held by Robert Sopuck, a fisheries biologist.
 When the riding became known as Dauphin—Swan River—Neepawa, Sopuck handily won the election.

 Election results

 Dauphin—Swan-River—Marquette was a conservative riding for much of the last half-century of its existence.
-It was held by the Liberals from 1993–1997, with that party's sweeping victory in the 1993 general election.
+It was held by the Liberals from 1993 to 1997, with that party's sweeping victory in the 1993 general election.
 The only other time that it was not represented by a centre-right party after 1958 was from 1980 to 1984, when it was held by the NDP.